-We believe we should have a world free of slavery and oppression for all.
-With homelessness and poverty being a major contributor to modern slavery we are working on ways to identify those links, educate potential victims and remove those desperate circumstances which could lead to someone being exploited.
+We believe we should have a world free of slavery and exploitation for all.
+With homelessness and poverty being a major contributor to modern slavery we are working on ways to identify those links, support potential victims and remove those desperate circumstances which could lead to someone being exploited.

 Types of modern slavery;